 In a little over a month, hubs took the stairway space from this….

-…. to this after it was painted.
+…. to this after the walls were painted.
 It’s already a huge improvement for such a small area, don’t you think?
 There’s still more transformation to come when we tackle the stairs.
 We’re going to work with what we have and see what we can come up with.
-We’ll entertain any and all suggestions in the comment area.
-The stairs should be a fun project!
+I’m envisioning a milk paint project, but we’ll entertain any and all suggestions in the comment area 🙂 The stairs will be an epic and fun project!

 Hubs could have made the ledge the same depth as the drywall but I like that it was set back because drywall is never perfect (even with Hub’s level 5 finish!) and any discrepancies are not noticeable this way!